ruslanmv/ruslanmv.github.io/_pages/about.md

 ## Scientifical  studies

-I am a self-motivated and ambitious data scientist with specialised knowledge in database applications analyses, data analyses and reports generation to propel project success.
+I am a self-motivated and ambitious data scientist with specialized knowledge in database applications analyses, data analyses and reports generation to propel project success.

-I am Data Scientist and Data Engineer at [Capgemini](https://www.capgemini.com/).
-I was Data Engineer  at  [Reply](https://www.reply.com/it/topics/big-data-and-analytics/)  I was a Postdoctoral Researcher at National Institute for Nuclear Physics (INFN) at Genova [INFN](https://www.ge.infn.it) developing theoretical models for nuclear research.
+I am Data Scientist specialized in Artificial Intelligence  at [IBM](https://www.ibm.com/it-it).
+I was Data Scientist and Data Engineer at [Capgemini](https://www.capgemini.com/) and Data Engineer  at  [Reply](https://www.reply.com/it/topics/big-data-and-analytics/)  I was a Postdoctoral Researcher at National Institute for Nuclear Physics (INFN) at Genova [INFN](https://www.ge.infn.it) developing theoretical models for nuclear research.
 My main role was to develop libraries and tools for the Nuclear Physics Community.

 I  was committed to provide high quality computations for nuclear physics,  and I love to engage my colleagues into new technologies such as Machine Learning.
 Checkout my curriculum vitae [here](https://cloud-data-science.com/).

 ## Data Scientist  & Cloud Architect

 My professional background includes crafting algorithms, making use of machine learning to mine, make sense of data, and using data visualization to present it to decision-makers.
 I am instrumental in analyzing and delivering quantitative and qualitative research based solutions that reduce redundancy, improve accuracy and efficiency, and achieve organizational objectives.

 I have the ability to expand existing data delivery platforms and creating data systems that optimize data management, capturing, and quality.

-Please feel free to contact me at [contact@ruslanmv.com](mailto:contact@ruslanmv.com) with any thoughts, comments, or questions about my work—I’m always interested in making new professional acquaintances.
+Please feel free to contact me at [contact@ruslanmv.com](mailto:contact@ruslanmv.com) with any thoughts, comments, or questions about my work — I’m always interested in making new professional acquaintances.
 You can checkout some of  the projects that I have at [Github](https://github.com/ruslanmv?tab=repositories)  in addition you can visit  [Cloud-Data-Science.com](https://cloud-data-science.com/index.php/services/).

 ## Free time